 Orange is a good choice for families with children because of several factors.
 Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
 The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
 Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Orange’s overall crime rate is lower than average for the country.

-The per capita income in Orange in 2010 was $49,512, which is wealthy relative to Connecticut and the nation.
-This equates to an annual income of $198,048 for a family of four.
+The per capita income in Orange in 2018 was $54,435, which is upper middle income relative to Connecticut, and wealthy relative to the rest of the US.
+This equates to an annual income of $217,740 for a family of four.

+Orange is a somewhat ethnically-diverse town.
 The people who call Orange home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Orange residents report their race to be White, followed by Asian.
-Important ancestries of people in Orange include Irish, Polish, German, and English.
+Important ancestries of people in Orange include Italian, Irish, German, English, and Polish.

 The most common language spoken in Orange is English.
-Other important languages spoken here include Spanish and Chinese.
+Other important languages spoken here include Chinese and Italian.